Chiefs’ Mahomes reveals how he celebrated his first playoff win - NewsBreak

 Chiefs’ Mahomes reveals how he celebrated his first playoff win

-KANSAS CITY, Mo. — It’s playoff time for the Kansas City Chiefs.
+KANSAS CITY, Mo.
+(WDAF) — It’s playoff time for the Kansas City Chiefs.

 Since the Chiefs host the Jacksonville Jaguars in the AFC Divisional Round, quarterback Patrick Mahomes was asked about Jaguars’ quarterback Trevor Lawrence on Tuesday.Neutral site AFC Championship Game ticket sales announced